GMAT Scores for Top Business Schools

 There are a few important general conclusions we can reach based on the data we saw in the table above.

 First, we can conclude that, generally speaking, top 10 MBA programs accept less than 1/3 of applicants.
-In fact, nearly all of these top schools accept less than 30%, with Dartmouth being the exception.
-(Note that according to the data we found, the average acceptance rate of the top schools was 22.34%).
-So, all else equal, we have a general sense of any student’s chances of gaining admittance to a top business school.
+In fact, all of these top schools accept less than 35%.
+(Note that according to the data we found, the average acceptance rate of the top schools was 19.7%).
+So, all else equal, we have a general sense of any applicant’s chances of gaining admittance to a top business school.

-Secondly, all else equal, we can say that a GPA above 3.5, and between 4.5 and 5 years of work experience, is likely to put you in line with the average accepted student at these top 10 schools.
-These averages are especially important to keep in mind because if you fall below them, you will need to make up for those deficits in other aspects of your applicant profile in order to remain competitive.
+Secondly, all else being equal, we can say that a GPA above 3.5 is likely to put you on par with the average accepted student at these top 10 schools.
+Additionally, the average number of years of work experience for entering classes was 5+ years.
+These averages are especially important to keep in mind because if you fall below them, you will need to make up for those deficits in other aspects of your applicant profile to remain competitive.

 KEY FACT:

-All else equal, a GPA above 3.5, and between 4.5 and 5 years of work experience, is likely to put you in line with the average accepted student at a top 10 MBA program in the US.
+All else being equal, a GPA above 3.5 and 5+ years of work experience are likely to put you on par with the average accepted student at a top 10 MBA program in the US.

 GMAT Scores for Top MBA Programs